multimodal19/capcontrol/overlay/README.md

 ## Build Requirements
 - Visual Studio 2017 (Tested with version 15.9.9, but other versions should be fine too)
-    - .NET Desktop deveolpment component
+    - .NET Desktop development component

 ## Installation
 Open and build solution with Visual Studio.